timofeysie/heroes2/README.md

 # heroes2

-The official Angular2 Tour of Heros for rc-6 using TypeScript.
+The official Angular2 Tour of Heroes for rc-6 using TypeScript.

 The site will be available [on Heroku](https://myra-the-ferryboat.herokuapp.com/) as soon as the deployment errors are solved.